Peach Muffins With Fresh Peaches

 - For the topping, use unsweetened coconut flakes or unsweetened shredded coconut.
 It will get all toasty and crunchy when baked.

-- Coconut oil – oil makes things moist.
-Use unrefined (virgin) coconut oil for more coconut taste.
+- Use unrefined (virgin) coconut oil for more coconut taste.

-- Overmixing – overmixing the batter can cause the muffins to be tough.
+- Do not overmix the batter!
 A good tip is to mix the dry ingredients with the wet ingredients until just barely combined, and no more dry flour is visible.

 How to Store Fresh Peach Muffins